The Pulse of K-Entertainment

 Is Mark still in NCT after leaving SM Entertainment?

-Is Ten still in NCT and WayV after leaving SM?
+Can Ten still promote with NCT and WayV after leaving SM?

 Share This Article